lokefu/Text_Summarization_using_Transformer-XL/README.md

 ## Demo Video

-You can see the example demo video for how to play with the demo from `https://drive.google.com/file/d/15IiycvjYWPPodRHQXw8UDTy8CaijIyve/view?usp=sharing`, as the files exceed the file size limits of GitHub.
+You can see the example demo video for how to play with the demo from `https://drive.google.com/file/d/15IiycvjYWPPodRHQXw8UDTy8CaijIyve/view?usp=sharing`, as the file exceeds the file size limits of GitHub.

 ## Acknowledgments